Dr. Zero: Self-Evolving Search Agents without Training Data: Introduction

-We analyze existing data-free frameworks~\citep{huang2025r, chen2025self} and identify two primary limitations in proposer training:~(1)~the trained proposer suffers from limited diversity, exhibiting a bias toward simple, one-hop questions; and~(2)~the generated queries often fail to provide progressive difficulty as the solver's capabilities advance.
-As a result, such approaches yields moderate performance gains on trivial one-hop tasks but struggles to match supervised baselines on complex multi-hop queries~(see \Cref{sec:exp}).
+We analyze existing data-free frameworks~\citep{huang2025r, chen2025self} and identify two primary limitations in proposer training:~(1)~the trained proposer suffers from limited diversity, exhibiting a bias toward simple, one-hop questions (see \Cref{sec:question-analysis}); and~(2)~their proposer objectives do not explicitly adapt query difficulty as the solver's capabilities advance.
+As a result, such approaches yield moderate performance gains on trivial one-hop tasks but struggle to match supervised baselines on complex multi-hop queries~(see \Cref{sec:exp}).
 Moreover, the standard group relative policy optimization~(GRPO)~\citep{shao2024deepseekmath} significantly increases training compute in self-evolution as it requires nested sampling: generating multiple queries and subsequently producing multiple responses for each question.
 For instance, ~\citet{chen2025self} propose a unified model that acts as both proposer and solver for simple math and coding tasks.
 However, its reliance on nested sampling renders this approach computationally prohibitive for search agents and creates bottlenecks during complex reasoning and search interactions.